dmz44/Robotics_Assignment_1/README.md

 Further along the road, you might not like how the SLAM software behaves and want to change its behavior by modifying certain SLAM parameters.
 Please read the tuning guide before trying to follow this section.
 For people using their own PC, please also refer to the last section of the appendix.

-**[Remote PC]** The configuration location can be accessed by following the terminal command.
-Go to the folder below and look for the appropriate Lua script.
-Note that you have to change the path to your group's corresponding number.

-    cd ~/turtlebot3_ws/install/turtlebot3_manipulation_cartographer/share/turtlebot3_manipulation_cartographer/config
-    vi turtlebot3_2d.lua

 **[Remote PC]** Close all terminals.
 Open another Docker shell.

 ```bash